chef/automate/components/docs-chef-io/content/automate/ha_common.md

     weight = 240
 +++

-This page details the topics that are common to Chef Automate High Availability (HA) deployment models and aid you in deploying it in your network infrastructure.
+This page details the topics common to Chef Automate High Availability (HA) deployment models and aids you in deploying them in your network infrastructure.

 ## IAM Users